Sustainability / GovernanceCorporate Governance

 (3)Restricted Stock Compensation System

-Daicel introduced Restricted Stock Compensation System to step up value-sharing with shareholders and motivate Directors to contribute more to medium- to long-term improvement in corporate value.
+Daicel introduced the Restricted Stock Compensation System to step up value sharing with shareholders and motivate Directors to contribute more to medium- to long-term improvement in corporate value.
 The stocks cannot be transferred for a period of 30 years, and the Board of Directors decides on an amount for each eligible individual, which is then divided by the stock price at a certain point to calculate the number of shares to be awarded.

 -